brooth/jeta-site/mysite/home/markdown/home.md

         private final Logger logger = LoggerFactory.getLogger(LogSample.class);
     }

 The second approach implies copy-paste.
 Programmers often forget to replace the class, so loggers have incorrect names.
-In the first code snippet, there is no need to copy the logger code - it is easy to write, but even if you do, the `logger` will have the correct name.
+In the first code snippet, there's no need to copy the logger code - it's easy to write, but even if you do, the `logger` will have the correct name.

 Of course, this is a straightforward sample, but it illustrates what *Jeta* is all about - *less code, more stability*.
 Follow the [user's guide](/guide.html) to find more features and know how to create yours.